rotundasoftware/cartero-node-hook/README.md

 var path = require( 'path' );

 var h = hook( {
-  viewDirPath : path.join( 'views' ),
+  parcelsDirPath : path.join( 'views' ),
   outputDirPath : path.join( 'static/assets' )
 } );

-// get the js and css html to inject into a server side view h.getViewAssetHTMLTags( viewPath, function( err, tags ) {
+// get the js and css html of a parcel h.getParcelTags( parcelPath, function( err, tags ) {
   // tags.script is a string of <script> tags
   // tags.style is a string of <link> tags
 } );